FSA

 While typical group healthcare insurance can be very effective for many of your business’s employees, out-of-pocket medical expenses such as deductibles and co-payments, and coinsurance can still present serious financial challenges.

-A Flexible Spending Account (FSA), also known as a Flexible Spending Arrangement, is a way for employees (and employers if they chose) to put money aside specifically to pay for these out-of-pocket medical expenses.
-This isn’t a typical investment, as the money doesn’t grow like in an HSA, but it is an effective way of managing money for a specific purpose.
+A Flexible Spending Account (FSA), also known as a Flexible Spending Arrangement, is an employer-sponsored pre-tax account for employees to put money aside specifically to pay for these out-of-pocket medical expenses.
+Similar to an HRA, the money typically doesn’t grow in the account, but it is an effective way of managing money for a specific purpose.

 If you think an FSA might help your employees cover out-of-pocket medical expenses, request a free FSA quote below today, and an MSIG employee benefits specialist will walk you through your options!